EtchedPixels/FUZIX/README.md

 * Memotech MTX512 - boots to userspace in emulation, some small details need fixing to boot on real hardware
 * MSX - initial booting work done, cartridge boot needs debugging.
 Next stop is a keyboard driver.
+* TRS80 - boots to userspace in emulation, swapping, floppy and hard disc done
 * Z80Pack - used as a dev and test environment for both large swapping multiprocess and for small single tasking
 * ZX Spectrum - can boot to loading a file system